 If you search for your business by its full name in Google, you should see a little control panel at the top of the SERP (the Knowledge Panel will be to the right of the screen).

-At the top of this panel, there are three options – Edit profile, Promote and Customers, then various tiles with suggestions about what you could add to your page, e.g. create an AdWords campaign, edit your profile or post your business hours.
+At the top of this panel, there are now twelve options followed by various tiles with suggestions about what you could add to your page, e.g. set up booking, create an offer, performance and a few others.